 Cache & Bloom Filters

-NoKV’s LSM tier layers a multi-level block cache with bloom filter caching to accelerate lookups.
-The implementation is in lsm/cache.go.
+NoKV’s LSM tier layers a multi-level block cache with decoded index caching to accelerate lookups.
+Bloom filters remain embedded in SST indexes and are probed directly from pb.TableIndex.
+The implementation is in engine/lsm/cache.go.

 1. Components